What Is Hypothyroidism?

 Acupuncture as Treatment

-Acupuncture in hypothyroidism has been investigated as adjunctive therapy, with potential focus on improvement of residual symptoms that persist despite normalized TSH (fatigue, mood, cognition).
+Acupuncture in hypothyroidism has been investigated as adjunctive therapy, with a potential focus on improving residual symptoms that persist despite normalized TSH (fatigue, mood, cognition).
 Possible effects on immunologic activity remain under investigation.

 Some experimental studies suggest that acupuncture may influence regulatory T-cell activity and cytokine production — preliminary data not yet sufficiently validated.
 Preliminary clinical studies in Hashimoto show heterogeneous findings, and evidence is limited.

-Acupuncture does not replace levothyroxine — hormone replacement is indispensable.
-It may be considered as a complement for patients who, despite normalized TSH, continue to have symptoms such as chronic fatigue, mood changes, or difficulty concentrating.
+Acupuncture doesn't replace levothyroxine — hormone replacement is indispensable.
+It may be considered as a complement for patients who, despite normalized TSH, still have symptoms such as chronic fatigue, mood changes, or difficulty concentrating.
 These residual symptoms affect up to 10-15% of treated patients.

 Prognosis